-Pill Testing Australia detected seven potentially lethal substances at Canberra’s Groovin the Moo festival, but more funding is needed for the service to return next year
+Pill Testing Australia detected seven lethal substances at Canberra’s Groovin the Moo, but more funding is needed for the service to return next year

 Sign up for IQ Index